devopsarr/readarr-go/readarr/docs/QualityProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1QualityProfileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListQualityProfileRequest struct via the builder pattern

 ### Return type